|Back to Main Print This Page Email to a Friend|

 Treatment may include skin medicines such as:

-If the condition is severe, your doctor may prescribe antibiotics taken by mouth.
+You may need to take antibiotic pills if the condition is severe.
 Antibiotics used to treat this condition include tetracycline, doxycycline, minocycline, or erythromycin.

-Call your health care provider if you notice persistent red bumps around your mouth.
+Call your health care provider if you notice red bumps around your mouth that do not go away.

-Avoid using skin creams containing steroids on your face, unless specifically directed by your dermatologist.
+Avoid using skin creams containing steroids on your face, unless directed by your doctor.